 You never run out of targets when you’re the world’s greatest assassin, so John Wick: Chapter 3 — Parabellum will bring Keanu Reeves‘ legendary hitman back to the screen for more bullet-riddled adventures on May 17.
-We already know some of the characters who will and won’t be returning for the third installment of the franchise in prior updates, and now we have our first, full-length trailer for the film.
+We already know some of the characters who will and won’t be returning for the third installment of the franchise in prior updates, and now we have some of the first footage, too.

 John Wick: Chapter 2 director Chad Stahelski will return behind the camera for Parabellum, and screenwriter Derek Kolstad is confirmed to be penning the script for the film, after having written the first two installments of the series.

 Here is everything we know about John Wick: Chapter 3 — Parabellum so far.

 Fans of the franchise who might be worried about the fate of the dog last seen running along with John Wick at the end of the second film need not be concerned: A clip from the film reveals that his new pup is going to be looked after.